 Conduct the Experiment

+NOTE: When participants are normal developed adults, one experimenter is enough to conduct the conduct the experiment.
+But if participants are special populations, such as children, two or more experimenters are required.

 Select an eye tracker to record participants’ eye movements.

 NOTE: The eye tracker used in this experiment is Eyelink 1000plus running under the free-to-move head mode.
 This is a video-based, desktop mounted eye tracking system, using the principle of pupil with corneal reflection (CR) to track eye’s rotation.
 When running under the free-to-move head mode, the eye tracker has the monocular sampling rate of 500 Hz, with a spatial resolution of 0.01° and an average error of less than 0.5°.
 For more detailed information of the system, please consult its technical specification28,29.
 Alternative trackers can be used, but the ones with remote tracking mode are better, especially when participants are preliterate children.